Court of Justice/EU Court

 The Court has been a major influence in interpreting the treaties in ways that have effectively extended EU competence to the widest possible extent.
-In 1964, in the Costa vs. Enel case, it decided that EU law must over-ride (that is, have primacy over) national law.
+In 1964, in the Costa vs. Enel case, it decided that EU law must have primacy over national law.

-In 1970, in the Internationale Handelsgesellschaft and Simmenthal cases it decided that EU law also over-rides (has primacy over) national constitutions.
+In 1970, in the Internationale Handelsgesellschaft and Simmenthal cases it decided that EU law also might over-ride national constitutions.

 The language of the Court is French.
 Its deliberations are secret and the Court does not publish dissenting votes.